QubitPi/Antiqua/README.md

 >      - (adv.) because
 > ```
 >
-> are linked to "because" visually as follows:
+> can mean "because" acting as different types.
+This is visualized as follows:
 >
 > ![error loading example.png](./example.png)
 >
-> which says both "denn" and "nämlich" can mean "because" when the former acts as a _conjunction_ while the latter goes
+> __Visualzing synonyms this way presents a big advantage to human brain__ who is exceedingly good at memorizing
-> as an _adverb_. __Visualzing synonyms gives human brain a big advantage on learning a language__
+> patterns

 ### [German](./german.yaml)